 Claims have been made that it Increases mental capacity, counters fatigue, improves resistance to disease, promotes blood circulation, benefits heart and kidney, and is an aphrodisiac.

-Chuchuhuasi or chuchuwasi is a common name for some members of the genus Maytenus, found in Peru and Colombia.
+Chuchuhuasi or chuchuwasi is found in Peru and Colombia.
 An infusion of the bark is used not only as a famed aphrodisiac but also as a proven muscle relaxant and a remedy for rheumatism.

 J Ethnopharmacol.
 2013.
 In vitro and in vivo aphrodisiac properties of Corchorus depressus on rabbit corpus cavernosum smooth muscle relaxation and sexual behavior of normal male rats.
 Faculty of Pharmaceutical Sciences, Jodhpur National University, Jodhpur, Rajasthan, India.
 Corchorus depressus has been used in traditional Indian medicine to treat male sexual dysfunction and impotency.

 Curculigo orchioides: the black gold with numerous health benefits.

 Zhong Xi Yi Jie He Xue Bao.
 2010.

 J Zhejiang Univ Sci B. 2013.
 Anethum graveolens (dill) extract enhances the mounting frequency and level of testicular tyrosine protein phosphorylation in rats.

 evaluation in non-copulator male rats after chronic administration of